stelligor/al-carbon-calc-server/README.md

 ### Classes already created

 We created the classes for the RestController and the DTOs needed to execute its endpoints.
-There's no need to change the DTOs.
+If you want to change them, please keep the same property names - don't break the defined interface.

 We also created 3 basic models and their corresponding Repository interfaces for the carbon emission values that you need to use in your implementations.
 These are the objects pre-populated in the